-As part of the acquisition of AMG, the Company now has interest rate swap agreements to convert a portion of AMG's long-term debt from floating-rate debt to a fixed-rate basis.
+As part of the acquisition of AMG, the Company also has interest rate swap agreements to convert \$26.9 million of AMG's long-term debt from floating-rate debt to a fixed-rate basis.
 These interest rate swap agreements have not been designated as hedging instruments.
 Therefore, any change in fair value is recorded in earnings during the period of the change.
-As of March 31, 2008, the change in fair value was not significant to the Company's results of operations.
+As of June 30, 2008, the change in fair value was not significant to the Company's results of operations.

 The Company's 2.875% convertible senior notes issued in July 2007 include certain provisions which are bifurcated from the notes and accounted for as derivative instruments.
-At the date of issuance and as of March 31, 2008, the fair value of these provisions is considered de minimis.
+At the date of issuance and as of June 30, 2008, the fair value of these provisions is considered de minimis.

 In 2007, the Company guaranteed to a third party a minimum value of its stock pursuant to a contractual arrangement.
-As of March 31, 2008 and December 31, 2007, the fair value of this guarantee is \$11.8 million and \$10.5 million, respectively.
+As of June 30, 2008 and December 31, 2007, the fair value of this guarantee is \$12.6 million and \$10.5 million, respectively.
 The change in fair value of this guarantee is recorded as a component of depreciation and amortization expense.

 Occasionally, the Company will use forward currency contracts to reduce its exposure to foreign currency risk.
 The principal objective of such contracts is to minimize the risks and/or costs associated with artist fee commitments.
-At March 31, 2008, the Company had \$0.4 million outstanding in forward currency contracts.
-The change in the fair value of these instruments from date of purchase through March 31, 2008 was not significant to the Company's results of operations.
+At June 30, 2008, the Company had no outstanding forward currency contracts.